 Now that the fundamental problem of underrepresentation and hiring discrimination directed at racial minority groups has been recognized, it is beneficial to briefly explore what the general purpose of DEI programs is to dispossess them of the accusations that they inherently represent a kind of radical ideological bent.

 Diversity, equity, and inclusion programs are highly diverse, relying on varying methodology and aiming towards differing outcomes.
-Douglas Yueng in his brief overview of DEI programs for the US Department of the Air Force on behalf of the RAND Corporation, observes that while some programs simply aim to bring workplaces into compliance with government opportunity requirements and generally foster non-hostile, inclusive environments, others function more educationally, aiming to teach workers the skills necessary to understand and value diversity of perspective and recognize personal biases as a means of ensuring workplace efficiency and serendipity.
+Douglas Yueng, in his brief overview of DEI programs for the US Department of the Air Force on behalf of the RAND Corporation, observes that while some programs simply aim to bring workplaces into compliance with government opportunity requirements and generally foster non-hostile, inclusive environments, others function more educationally, aiming to teach workers the skills necessary to understand and value diversity of perspective and recognize personal biases as a means of ensuring workplace efficiency and serendipity.
 These programs are recognized at an organizational level to be crucial for the assurance of long-term sustainability (Yueng 43).
 Yueng identifies conflicting data, which generally indicates that DEI training helps workers develop skills beneficial to fostering a more diverse working environment but fails to develop long-lasting attitudinal changes (Yueng 44).
 Setting the topic of general effectiveness aside, it may be inferred from this that DEI is by no means radical, its justification being firmly entrenched in liberal, business-oriented thought.
 Yueng draws upon data to characterize the adoption of DEI efforts as beneficial for workplace efficiency and cohesion – a means to greater economic output and a tool for lessening the threat of inter-employee disunity that would jeopardize as much.
 It ought to come as no surprise that much of the cited data on economic inequality along racial lines came from McKinsey, one of the nation’s foremost corporate consulting firms.
 DEI is not by any stretch of the imagination a tool for upending the social order.
 On the contrary, it is a tool intended to alleviate the internal struggles within the capitalist organizational model to strengthen it.
 This is hardly the second coming of Marx.

 Restricting and Uplifting: How the Constitution Sees Race